reduxjs/reselect/README.md

 ### defaultMemoizeFunc(func, valueEquals = defaultValueEquals)

+`defaultMemoizeFunc` memoizes the function passed in the func parameter.

 `defaultMemoizeFunc` (and by extension `createSelector`) has been designed to work with immutable data.

 `defaultMemoizeFunc` determines if an argument has changed by calling the valueEquals function.
 The `valueEquals` function is configurable.
 By default it checks for changes using reference equality: